decorde18/hsAppv2/What's Next.md

 - DONE filter searchParams when season # dos not exist (ie seasonId=24)
 - DONE all-time Players clean it up (filter, sort)
 - DONE all-time Games Create
-  -DONE Filters ---see filter from PlayerTable and convert to global
+- DONE Filters ---see filter from PlayerTable and convert to global

+##